kworkflow/kworkflow/documentation/man/features/env.rst

   Allow users to "exit" the env feature.
 If the user is using a specific env and doesn't want to use it anymore, the `--exit-env` option will remove all symbolic links and copy the current env's configuration files to the .kw.

+\--verbose:
+  Verbose mode is an option that causes the kw program to display debug messages to track its progress.
+This functionality is very useful during the debugging process, allowing you to identify possible errors more easily.

 EXAMPLES
 ========